Herschel Medical Centre45 Osborne StreetSloughBerkshire, SL1 1TTTel: 01753 520643

 He completed his vocational training in 1996 locally on the Windsor Scheme.
 He has been at the practice since 1997 and is involved in the Management of the surgery and the teaching of new doctors.

 Dr Neel Patel joined the surgery in August 2014 to complete his GP training.
-He will be with the practice until the end of July 2015.
-Dr Patel is at the surgery on a full time basis.
+Since completing his training Dr Patel has stayed at the surgery on a full time basis.

 Advanced Nurse Practitioner

 I qualified as a State Registered Nurse at the Radcliffe Infirmary, Oxford in 1979.
 I worked as a Staff Nurse on Neurology and Gynaecology, before studying for the National District Nursing Certificate in 1981.
 I then worked as a District Nursing Sister in Maidenhead.

 I have also worked as a Prison Nurse at a Young Offenders Institute and as a School Nurse covering primary and secondary schools in the Slough area.

 I have been working at Herschel Medical Centre since April 2008 as a Practice Nurse in the Treatment Room.
 In December 2010 I was awarded a certificate in Further Professional Studies in Developing Skills in Contraception and Reproductive Sexual Health Care.

 I am married with 3 grown up children.

 I qualified as SRN at Westminster Hospital in 1970.
 Since moving to this area I have worked at the Nuffield Hospital, in a private elderly care home and with a mobile breast screening unit.
 I began working for the practice in 1990 at the Albert Street surgery and moved to Herschel Medical Centre when it opened in 1994.